SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

     Detects the use of getsystem Meterpreter/Cobalt Strike command by detecting some of the techniques being used (technique 1,2 and 5).

     - **Effort:** elementary

+??? abstract "Microsoft Defender Antivirus Configuration Changed"

+    Detects when an feature configuration change is made to Microsoft Windows Defender (enabling or disabling real-time protection, etc.)

+    - **Effort:** master

+??? abstract "Microsoft Defender Antivirus Disable Scheduled Tasks"

+    The rule detects attempts to deactivate/disable Windows Defender scheduled tasks via command line

+    - **Effort:** intermediate

+??? abstract "Microsoft Defender Antivirus Disable SecurityHealth"

+    The rule detects attempts to deactivate/disable Windows Defender SecurityHealth through command line and registry.
+To fully use this rule Windows Registry logging is recommended.

+    - **Effort:** intermediate

+??? abstract "Microsoft Defender Antivirus Disable Services"

+    The rule detects attempts to deactivate/disable Windows Defender through command line and registry.

+    - **Effort:** intermediate

+??? abstract "Microsoft Defender Antivirus Disabled Base64 Encoded"

+    Detects attempts to deactivate/disable Windows Defender through base64 encoded PowerShell command line.

+    - **Effort:** elementary

+??? abstract "Microsoft Defender Antivirus Exclusion Configuration"

+    Detects when an exclusion configuration change is made to Microsoft Windows Defender (adding either a path or process bypass)

+    - **Effort:** master

+??? abstract "Microsoft Defender Antivirus History Deleted"

+    Windows Defender history has been deleted.
+Could be an attempt by an attacker to remove its traces.

+    - **Effort:** master

+??? abstract "Microsoft Defender Antivirus History Directory Deleted"

+    Windows Defender history directory has been deleted.
+Could be an attempt by an attacker to remove its traces.

+    - **Effort:** elementary

+??? abstract "Microsoft Defender Antivirus Restoration Abuse"

+    The rule detects attempts to abuse Windows Defender file restoration tool.
+The Windows Defender process is allowed to write files in its own protected directory.
+This functionality can be used by a threat actor to overwrite Windows Defender files in order to prevent it from running correctly or use Windows Defender to execute a malicious DLL.

+    - **Effort:** intermediate

+??? abstract "Microsoft Defender Antivirus Set-MpPreference Base64 Encoded"

+    Detects changes of preferences for Windows Defender scan and updates.
+Configure Windows Defender using base64-encoded commands is suspicious and could be related to malicious activities.

+    - **Effort:** intermediate

+??? abstract "Microsoft Defender Antivirus Signatures Removed With MpCmdRun"

+    Detects attempts to remove Windows Defender Signatures using MpCmdRun legitimate Windows Defender executable.
+No signatures mean Windows Defender will be less effective (or completely useless depending on the option used).

+    - **Effort:** elementary

+??? abstract "Microsoft Defender Antivirus Tampering Detected"

+    Detection of Windows Defender Tampering, from definitions' deletion to deactivation of parts or all of Defender.

+    - **Effort:** advanced

+??? abstract "Microsoft Defender Antivirus Threat Detected"

+    Detection of a windows defender alert indicating the presence of potential malware

+    - **Effort:** intermediate

 ??? abstract "Microsoft Malware Protection Engine Crash"